GetWagz/drs-sdk/README.md

 ## Testing

 Testing can be tricky, as you don't want to make actual network calls with user data.
-Therefore, in the `client.go` file where we setup the supported endpoints, we also have a `MockGood` field which holds JSON of what the call should return based upon the V2 docs found [here](https://developer.amazon.com/docs/dash/replenishment-service.html).
+Therefore, in the `endpoints.go` file where we setup the supported endpoints, we also have a `MockGood` field which holds JSON of what the call should return based upon the V2 docs found [here](https://developer.amazon.com/docs/dash/replenishment-service.html).

 When testing, if the auth token is set to `TEST`, the mock data will be used instead.